Current PhD Students

-I primarily mentor grad students who are completing the School Psychology PhD Program here at USU.
+I mentor graduate students who are completing the School Psychology PhD Program at Utah State University.
 There are currently 6 PhD students in my lab:

 1. Caleb Farley (6th year / on internship)